 When Mom told you to eat your broccoli, she was also promoting good eye health.
-Recent studies have shown that certain nutrients found in foods can help the wellness of your eyes.
+Recent studies have shown that certain nutrients found in foods can help the health and wellness of your eyes.

 Three Key Nutrients For Focused Vision

-A 2012 report says three nutrients help to promote healthy eyes and vision.
-These three nutrients are:
+A 2012 report says proper nutrition can help to promote healthy eyes and vision.
+Three nutrients which stood out to researchers are:

-Lutein: Found in dark green leafy vegetables like spinach and kale as well as corn and egg yolks.
+- Lutein: Found in dark, green leafy vegetables like spinach and kale as well as corn and egg yolks.
 The United States Department of Agriculture (USDA) Dietary Guidelines recommend 4 to 8 milligrams of Lutein a day.
 A half-cup serving of cooked spinach provides 6 milligrams.
-Also found in GinkgoSense.

 Both Lutein and Zeaxanthin are a form of Vitamin A. Along with Omega-3, these nutrients may support the area of the retina that is responsible for our most accurate vision.
 They may also reduce the risk of cataracts.
-Omega-3 has also been found to help dry eyes.
+Omega-3 has also been found to help dry eyes, in this 2013 study.

-Important research done by the National Eye Institute, found that certain antioxidants can slow the progression of age-related macular degeneration by about 25 percent:
+Important eye health research done by the National Eye Institute, found that certain antioxidants can slow the progression of age-related macular degeneration by about 25 percent:

-Vitamin C — found in citrus fruits, broccoli, bell peppers, and papaya; also in Barley Life Xtra.
+- Vitamin C — found in citrus fruits, broccoli, bell peppers, and papaya.

-Vitamin E — found in nuts, fortified cereals, and sweet potatoes, and in AIM Proancynol ®2000
+- Vitamin E — found in nuts, fortified cereals, and sweet potatoes.

-The levels of vitamins and minerals used in this research are high and often difficult to obtain from an average diet.
+The levels of vitamins and minerals used in this research are high and can be difficult to obtain from an average diet.
 Nutritional supplements for eye health are available.
-Talk to your eye care provider to see which nutritional supplements are best for you.
+Talk to your doctor or eye care provider to see which dietary supplements are best for your eye health.